Academic Honor Code Policy

 Please note, the conflict resolution process is not appropriate for situations involving gross misconduct on the part of an employee, nor is it appropriate for situations related to EEOC, Title IX or protected class related issues (such nursing mothers, disabilities, etc.).
 In situations such as these, students should contact the University’s Office of Human Resources.
 All such EEOC or Title IX complaints must be processed through the Office of Human Resources.

 - The student arranges a meeting with the faculty member to discuss the complaint.
 The faculty member should respond to student with a resolution to the complaint within five business days of the initial meeting.

-- If the student is not satisfied with the faculty member’s resolution, the matter may be appealed to the division chair/program director within five business days.
-(Please note: If a student is enrolled in a program that does not have a program director or division chair, the student may appeal directly to the dean of the college.
-In the case of collaborative programs, the student should appeal to administrators within the college in which s/he is an identified student.)
+- If the student is not satisfied with the faculty member’s resolution, the matter may be appealed to the Division Chair within five business days.
+(Please note: In the case of collaborative programs, the student may appeal to the Academic Dean.)

-- The division chair/program director will meet with the student to discuss the concern.
-The division chair/program director will render a decision on the matter within 10 business days of the meeting.
+- The Division Chair will meet with the student to discuss the concern.
+The Chair will render a decision on the matter within 10 business days of the meeting.

-- If the student is not satisfied with the division chair’s/program director’s resolution, the matter may be appealed, in writing, to the college dean within five business days.
+- If the student is not satisfied with the Division Chair’s resolution, the matter may be appealed, in writing, to the Academic Dean within five business days.